-When the County Council adopted the fiscal year 2013 budget, it funded 128 new personnel at county schools for the new school year—including 75 new teachers.
+When the County Council adopted the fiscal year 2013 budget, —including 75 new teachers.

 County Councilman Dick Ladd (R-5th District) of Broadneck said he took issue with that and would look into it.